 If you don't speak Italian, don't worry

-If you don't speak Italian, you won't have any problems in Rome as they will more or less be able to understand you in English or Spanish.
-But for traveling to Naples, I recommend you to have some translation app installed on your cell phone as it can make your life easier on some occasions.
+If you don't speak Italian, you won't have any problems in Rome as they will more or less be able to understand you in Spanish or even English.
+But to travel to Naples, I recommend you to have a translation app installed on your cell phone as it can make your life easier on some occasions.

-If you already know Naples or you are not too interested in visiting this city, maybe Florence is a better option for you.
-Before going from Rome, I recommend you to read more about how to prepare for this experience here: Florence Day Trips from Rome.
+If you already know Naples or you are not too interested in visiting this city, perhaps Florence is an option that you might like more.
+Before going from Rome, I recommend reading more about how to prepare for this experience here: Florence Day Trips from Rome.
 One of the (so many) good things about Rome is its location on the map: besides being in the center of the Italian peninsula, it has a lot of emblematic places to visit in its surroundings.
-If you feel like discovering them, here's a list of what for me are best places to visit near Rome.
+If you feel like discovering them, I leave you a list of what for me, are the best places to visit near Rome.